After 2 phenomenal guest posts this year, this is the first post I am writing this year & I am especially pumped to write today.

 So, before all you passive income pullers take my words out of context and start your “burn her at the stake” chant, let me clarify my position.

 I am not arguing against passive income at all.
 I love passive income.
 I make some passive income.
 Not much.
 But still passive.

 I’m just tired of the seeing folks get frustrated with themselves because nobody is clicking on their affiliate links or buying their course and all we can offer them are platitudes & irrelevant advice.

 I am simply presenting another view of “making money online/making money from home” that I think sometimes gets lost when people see income reports of major players in the online world.

 This post is my way of saying that while passive income is possible, there are other ways of making meaningful job-free income in the mean time.

-4 Reasons A Service-Based Business Is Better Than Chasing Passive Income
+Why A Service-Based Business Is Better Than Passive Income (FOR NOW)

 1)Without an audience, making money passively can be an uphill battle

 There are several reasons why some people clear $20,000 in Bluehost affiliate income and some don’t.
 In the interest of time, we will not go into all of the varied reasons but a major reason I want to point out is this : unless you have a huge existing audience to sell to making money passively can be a frustrating uphill battle.